wajahatlateef/devops-engineer-assignment/README.md

 ## Overview
 This project demonstrates a simple CI/CD pipeline to deploy a microservice to Kubernetes.
+Also i have added kubernetes manifest and python script.py file to this repo which is part of this assignment.

 On every push to `main`:
 - Docker image is built